MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/recipient-filters/recipient-filters.md

 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: fb4b1396-9aae-4037-be1a-b09e336b890e
-description: "Learn about creating different kinds of recipient filters in the Exchange Management Shell."
+description: "Learn about creating different kinds of recipient filters in the Exchange Management Shell and Exchange Online PowerShell."
 ---

-# Recipient filters in Exchange Management Shell commands
+# Recipient filters in Exchange Management Shell and Exchange Online PowerShell commands
-You can use several Exchange Management Shell commands to filter a set of recipients.
+You can use several Exchange Management Shell and Exchange Online PowerShell commands to filter a set of recipients.
 You can create the following types of filters in an Exchange command:

 - Precanned filters